open223/docs.open223.info/reference/other-resources.md

 * **Neo4J**: Neo4j is a graph database.
 While not an RDF triplestore, it represents graph data in a triple-like structure, and has extensions that enable RDF-specific functionality.
 It uses the Cypher query language to express relationships and patterns.

 There are other tools available, including many graph databases, but the above list may serve as a place to start.

+[^1]: SI-builder documentation not yet public, link to be updated.